 I was recently asked to shoot a wedding for a relative.
 I decided what better opportunity to test out the Fujifilm X-Pro2 in a fast-paced, high demand, high stress situation.

 A lot of photographers and even couples getting married prefer the staged, traditional wedding photos.
-I decided to try something new and limit the amount of flash used in the photos to capture the emotion of the moment the way it appeared in person.
+If that’s the case, then it might be worth finding a bröllopsfotograf that is more experienced at taking these traditional wedding photographs.
+It’s important to choose the perfect photographer as these pictures will be lifelong memories of your special day.
+However, when I was taking my photos, I decided to try something new and limit the amount of flash used in the photos to capture the emotion of the moment the way it appeared in person.

 The Fuji X-Pro2 made this very easy to do using the EVF.
 I could look through the viewfinder, see the image as it would appear before it was taken and make my adjustments accordingly.
 Capture the silhouette in front of a window, fill in the shadows in the face or even just check the exposure quickly and easily without having to read a light meter.

 For this particular assignment, I was equipped with the following gear:

 - Fujifilm X-Pro2

 - Fujinon XF 90mm f/2 R LM WR